 Effects of Sleep Apnea

 Sleep apnea is characterized by periods of breathing cessation that occur repetitiously throughout the night.
 This interferes with your body’s ability to receive adequate oxygen, which has negative effects on your health and well-being.
 Sleep apnea treatment from a qualified professional can provide relief from these effects, and reduces your risks of experiencing serious health consequences.
 As a board-eligible member of the American Academy of Dental Sleep Medicine, Dr. Melody Stampe has the advanced expertise and training to guide you in the management of sleep apnea.
-She works closely with other dentists, physicians and specialists to minimize sleep apnea health risks and help you enjoy a better night’s sleep.
+She works closely with other dentists, physicians, and specialists to minimize the connections between sleep apnea and your health in our Richardson, TX dental office and help you enjoy a better night’s sleep.

 Untreated sleep apnea poses serious health concerns, which is why early diagnosis and treatment are so important.
 Any symptom of sleep apnea should be taken seriously.
 Even snoring is not something to be taken lightly.
 Though frequently considered a harmless, annoying habit, snoring often indicates the presence of sleep apnea.